felipe-softwaredev/felipe-softwaredev/README.md

 <p style="text-align: center; font-size: large">I am a Fullstack Developer driven by a passion for creating impactful solutions while leveraging my creative side.
 As a self-starter and avid learner, I thrive on embracing new challenges and technologies.
 Collaboration is central to my approach; I firmly believe in the power of teamwork to bring ideas to fruition. <br><br>
 My legal and corporate background gives me a unique edge, allowing me to bring fresh perspectives to the table.
-As a self-starter and avid learner, I thrive on embracing new challenges and technologies.
-Collaboration is central to my approach; I firmly believe in the power of teamwork to bring ideas to fruition.
+I'm always eager to embrace fresh challenges and continue my learning journey with a strong work ethic and adaptability.
 </p>

 Feel free to check my [Portfolio](https://feliperamos.onrender.com) to see some of my work.